ory/docs/guides/hydra/README.md

 * [DigitalOcean: An Introduction to OAuth 2](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2)
 * [Aaron Parecki: OAuth2 Simplified](https://aaronparecki.com/2012/07/29/2/oauth2-simplified)
 * [Zapier: Chapter 5: Authentication, Part 2](https://zapier.com/learn/apis/chapter-5-authentication-part-2/)

+Please be aware that we do not aim to explain OAuth 2.0 in great detail.
+We assume that you have some knowledge of the flows and strongly encourage you to refresh your knowledge with the articles listed above.

 ### What is OAuth 2.0?